Pooja-C-ux/Time-series-analysis-of-labour-market-in-India--Interactive-dashboard/README.md

 ###### Shares of employment nature namely self employed, regular salaried,casual labour and unpaid family worker over time.

 ## Data processing steps-
+ #### DATA COLLECTION
- #### DATA COLLECTION-Employment data has been collected from MOSPI website
+ -Employment data has been collected from MOSPI website
  #### DATA HARMONISATION-
  ##### Data has converted from text to CSV format
  ##### The column names were standardised across the years